 Furthermore, the Planning Code requires a specified amount of new usable open space (either private or common) for each new residential unit.
 Some developments are also required to provide privately owned, publicly accessible open spaces.
-The Planning Code open space requirements would help offset some of the additional open space needs generated by increased residential population in the Eastern Neighborhoods Plan area.
+The Planning Code open space requirements would help offset some of the additional open space needs generated by increased residential population in the Eastern Neighborhoods plan area.

-The proposed project would provide usable open space in the form of private balconies and decks on the fourth through seventh floors and common decks on the eighth floor and the roof.
+The proposed project would provide usable open space for each dwelling unit in the form of a rear yard or one or more roof decks.
 This usable open space would help alleviate the demand for recreational facilities.

-As the proposed project does not degrade recreational facilities and is within the scope of development projected under the Eastern Neighborhoods Rezoning and Area Plans, there would be no additional impacts on recreation beyond those analyzed in the Eastern Neighborhoods PEIR.
+As the proposed project would not degrade recreational facilities and is consistent with the development density established under the Eastern Neighborhoods rezoning and area plans, there would be no additional impacts on recreation beyond those analyzed in the Eastern Neighborhoods PEIR.

-Торі ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 10.
-UTILITIES AND SERVICE SYSTEMS-Would the project: a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supply available to serve the project from existing entitlements and resources, or require new or expanded water supply resources or entitlements? e) Result in a determination by the wastewater treatment provider that would serve the project that it has inadequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes
+Significant Impact Peculiar to Project or Significant Impact not Significant Impact due to Substantial New No Significant Impact not Previously Topi cs: Project Site Identified in PEIR Information Identified in PEIR 10.
+UTILITIES AND SERVICE SYSTEMS-Would the project: a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d) Have sufficient water supply available to serve the project from existing entitlements and resources, or require new or expanded water supply resources or entitlements? $\boxtimes$ e) Result in a determination by the wastewater treatment provider that would serve the project that it has inadequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$